Civil and Environmental Engineering

 Grade Mode: Letter Grading

 Introduction to flexible and rigid pavement design and analysis for highways and airports.
 Examines design inputs, materials, analysis methods, design tools, and maintenance treatments.
-Prior coursework in fundamental aspects of material and geotechnical engineering required.
+Students will conduct a pavement design project.
+This course satisfies a graduate elective requirement for students enrolled in M.S. or Ph.D. program in the CEE department with Materials focus area.

 Equivalent(s): CIE 821